mmmmosca/theta-lang/docs/01-usage.md

 Common workflows
 - Edit `.th` files in your editor and run them via `python theta.py file.th`.
 - Use the REPL for quick experiments and define `let` variables or `->` functions interactively.
+- Import blueprints from Theta files by name: `import foo` loads `foo.th` when it contains `blueprint foo [ ... ]`.
+The blueprint name must match the file name.

 Files and tests
 - `tests/run_tests.py` runs the example programs (factorial, fibonacci, ackermann, TMs).